 - Establish a schedule for collection of any documents which may be required for submission of the proposal.

-Failure to inform the Office of Research at least two weeks prior to a submission deadline may result in the proposal not being submitted.
+Failure to inform the Office of Research and Innovation at least two weeks prior to a submission deadline may result in the proposal not being submitted.

-All documents, support materials (including CV's if required), budgets, and approval forms must be submitted electronically to the Office of Research, no less than three (3) working days prior to a submission deadline.
+All documents, support materials (including CV's if required), budgets, and approval forms must be submitted electronically to the Office of Research and Innovation, no less than three (3) working days prior to a submission deadline.
 This will permit the Grants Officers to read the proposal for errors related to submission, review the budget for errors, and allow for corrections if necessary for uploaded documents.

 For more information, read the RP1 - Procedure for Submitting External Grant Proposals.